grey background

 Sheila O’Brien became the administrative force behind the founding of the newest iteration of women’s centres at the university when she donated her entire year’s salary to the construction of the new centre.

 The Women’s Resource Centre is part of the Take Your Place project, which saw the enhancement of 40 student spaces on campus.
 The original centre was designed by two women environmental design students, Georgia Houston and Livia Antalikova and was housed on the third floor of MacEwan Hall next to the Ballroom and the Gauntlet office.
 In June 2013, the Women's Resource Centre was moved to a renovated and larger space on the fourth floor of MacEwan Student Centre.
-The Women's Resource Centre is now funded by the university and is part of the Student and Enrolment Services.
+The Women's Resource Centre is now funded by the university and is part of the Student Experience and Support.